-Subaru Data Reduction CookBook: Grism Spectroscopic Observations with IRCS
+Subaru Data Reduction Cookbook: Grism Spectroscopic Observations with IRCS

 - Version.
-2.1.2e (December 10, 2008) -
+2.1.3e (January 5, 2010) -

-Based on the textbook in Japanese written by M. Imanishi for Subaru Data Reduction School held in May, 2008 (Version 2.0) Current Editor of English Version: R. S. Furuya together with the combined effort of the past and current staff at Subaru Telescope
+Based on the textbook in Japanese written by M. Imanishi for the Subaru Data Reduction School held in May, 2008 (Version 2.0) Current Editor of English Version: R. S. Furuya, together with the combined effort of the past and current staff at Subaru Telescope

-1 Forward
+1 Foreward

-This CookBook presents the typical procedure used to analyze infrared spectra.
+This COOKBOOK presents the typical procedure used to analyze infrared spectra.
 It is our expectation that a novice at grism spectroscopic observations using Infrared Camera and Spectrograph (IRCS) at Subaru Telescope will be able to produce a final infrared spectrum by him/herself.
-The focus of this CookBook is to describe how to analyze low-wavelength resolution infrared spectra having a moderate signal-to-noise (S/N) ratio.
+The focus of this COOKBOOK is to describe how to analyze low-wavelength resolution infrared spectra having a moderate signal-to-noise (S/N) ratio.
 The targets of infrared low-resolution spectroscopy, like Subaru IRCS grism spectroscopic observations, are generally faint where the S/N ratio with respect to the continuum may be at most 10-30.
-On the other hand, high-dispersion spectroscopic observations are often carried out on bright objects, with an aim of achieving very high S/N ratios exceeding e.g., ~100.
-Analysis of such high dispersion and high S/N ratio spectra requires a few more procedures where special care is needed in addition to the procedures described in the CookBook.
+On the other hand, high-dispersion spectroscopic observations are often carried out on bright objects, with an aim of achieving very high S/N ratios exceeding e.g., $\sim$ 100.
+Analysis of such high dispersion and high S/N ratio spectra requires a few more procedures where special care is needed in addition to the procedures described in the COOK-BOOK.
 As for the data handling of such spectra, we comment briefly on such additional procedures.
-Last but not least, we appreciate any feedback from the readers to help improve this CookBook.
+Last but not least, we appreciate any feedback from the readers to help improve this COOKBOOK.